-Our investment portfolio, consisting of fixed income securities and money market funds and cash deposits that we hold on an available-for-sale basis, was \$1,552.7 million as of June 30, 2008, and \$1,519.1 million as of March 31, 2008.
-These securities, like all fixed income instruments, are subject to interest rate risk and will decline in value if market interest rates increase.
+Our investment portfolio, consisting of fixed income securities, money market funds, and cash deposits that we hold on an available-for-sale basis, was \$1,367.0 million as of June 30, 2009 compared to \$1,318.3 million as of March 31, 2009, and our trading securities totaled \$71.1 million as of June 30, 2009 compared to \$122.5 million as of March 31, 2009.
+The available-for-sale securities, like all fixed income instruments, are subject to interest rate risk and will decline in value if market interest rates increase.
 We have the ability to hold our fixed income investments until maturity and, therefore, we would not expect to recognize any material adverse impact in income or cash flows if market interest rates increase.

-At June 30, 2008, \$59.5 million of our investment portfolio was invested in auction rate securities.
-Historically, the carrying value of auction rate securities approximated fair value due to the frequent resetting of the interest rates.
+At June 30, 2009, \$56.8 million of original purchase value of our investment portfolio was invested in ARS.
+Historically, the carrying value of ARS approximated due to the frequent resetting of the interest rates.
 If an auction fails for amounts we have invested, our investment will not be liquid.
-With the recent liquidity issues experienced in the global credit and capital markets, our auction rate securities have experienced multiple failed auctions.
-In September 2007 and February 2008, auctions for \$24.9 million and \$34.8 million, respectively, of the original purchase value of our investments in auction rate securities had failed.
-While we earn interest on these investments based on a pre-determined formula with spreads tied to particular interest rate indices, the estimated market value for a portion of these auction rate securities no longer approximates the original purchase value.
+With the continuing liquidity issues experienced in the global credit and capital markets, our ARS have experienced multiple failed auctions.
+In September 2007 and February 2008, auctions for \$24.9 million and \$34.8 million, respectively, of the original purchase value of our investments in ARS had failed.
+While we continue to earn interest on these investments based on a pre-determined formula with spreads tied to particular interest rate indices, the estimated market value for a portion of these ARS no longer approximates the original purchase value.